MCP HubMCP Hub

 Extended Capabilities

-This bridge brings Claude's tool capabilities to local models, enabling:
+This bridge brings Claude's tool capabilities to local models with:

 • Filesystem manipulation